The (New) Rules of Engaging Virtual Meetings – Tip #4

 Each audience response suite has its own operating characteristics that allow for varying degrees of PowerPoint integration or standalone web operation.
 Therefore, it is imperative that all presenters, moderators, and production team members become very familiar with the technical aspects of the selected app.
 However, once you’re up and running, it is quite possible to seamlessly integrate an audience response element into your virtual meeting experience.

-Coming soon to a blog near you: My personal breakdown of the pros and cons of the leading audience response web apps.
+Coming soon to a blog near you: Our personal breakdown of the pros and cons of the leading audience response web apps.

 Two primary reasons.
 First and foremost, they’re just not very sexy.
 While most video conferencing platforms like Zoom, Teams, and GoToMeeting do have a basic polling element included, we prefer to utilize smartphone-based audience response apps that offer greater response variety and a superior user experience.

 Second, we want everyone to participate.
-In many enterprise learning scenarios, many individuals may be attending a remote meeting or training in a single location.
+In many enterprise learning scenarios, most individuals could be attending a remote meeting or training in a single location.
 When we bypass the default video conferencing tools, we allow everyone to respond using their own phone.

 What are some sure-fire ways to connect with your virtual audience?